A baby not smiling by 6 months may signal developmental or health concerns that require timely evaluation by a pediatrician.

 - Sensory sensitivities: Over- or under-stimulation can affect facial expressions.

-- Cultural differences: Parental interaction styles influence how often babies smile socially.
+- Interaction patterns: Differences in day-to-day interaction style can influence how often babies smile socially.

 Still, persistent absence should never be dismissed without proper checkups.